GBH/letmein/README.md

       letmein
     end

-If you want to use *username* instead of *email* and if maybe you prefer naming to password and salt columns to something else do this:
+If you want to use *username* instead of *email* and if maybe you prefer naming from password and salt columns to something else do this:

     class User < ActiveRecord::Base
       letmein :username, :encrypted_password, :salt